nickywongdong/wombat/documentation/INSTALL_GUIDE.md

 __Note:__ Some unexpected behavior may occur during system sleep.

-## First Run
+## For Fresh Installs
-Before running Axolotl on the Jetson for the first time, navigate to the `/home/nvidia/wombat/source/data_logging/wmanager` directory and execute `./set_ap_n`.
+Before running a fresh installation of Axolotl, navigate to the `/home/nvidia/wombat/source/data_logging/wmanager` directory on the Jetson and execute `./set_ap_n`.

 This only needs to be executed once; the Jetson will remember the settings for future boots.

+## Camera Mounting
+Each RaspberryPi should be connected to a USB power source that provides at least 5V and 1.2A.
+A 12V car adapter supplying 2.4A of current is recommended at minimum.

 ## Using External Storage
-Axolotl is designed to be able to take advantage of external storage devices, either SD cards or USB drives that are compatible with the Jetson TX2.
+Axolotl is designed to be able to take advantage of external storage.
+A USB stick or SD card is recommended for this purpose.

 When connecting an external storage device to the system, make sure the storage device is formatted in a format compatible with Ubuntu 16.04.